jordengerovac/tabsolute-browser-extension/README.md

-A customizable new tab extension built with React and Redux.
+A customizable new tab Chrome extension built with React and Redux.
 A solution to your boring browser tabs, a user is able to alternate between different views and add a variety of widgets to their view.